Nuolja Offpist

 Offpist skiing

 Off-piste skiing is a wonderful experience, but it places a lot of responsibility on you as a skier.
 Always make an assessment of the conditions based on the terrain and the current avalanche forecast.
-Find out the current avalanche risk outside the ski area on the Swedish avalanche forecast website.
+Find out the current avalanche risk outside the ski area on the Swedish avalanche forecast website (opens in new tab).
 Our ski patrol is happy to answer questions regarding both skiing and current conditions.

 The skiing is more intense and technical on the south side of the mountain, with icefalls, cliff drops and often a few more skiers than in other areas.
 The north side offers a skiing that is less steep and with more of a cruising sensation.
 Nuolja’s more serious runs are higher up on the north side, which can only be accessed by boot packing or skinning up.
 This terrain is only for the experienced off-piste skier, which also means you must think more about safety.